RoyHEyono/HomeostaticDANN/README.md

 ## Work in Progress

 **This repository is a work in progress.** Please note that the code, features, and documentation may change as development continues.
 I welcome your thoughts and comments on the project.
+For more details on this project, here is the [white paper](https://drive.google.com/file/d/1Zk0jb8XOfjlpu5Qq-KG2njwczrpAfSkV/view?usp=drive_link).

 ## Installation